Sylvaner/PyConverter/README.md

 This method must return the data of the cell after the action.

-TODO
-Example with an action that concat the cell of the column 1 and the current cell :
 ```python
 class concat_first_col():
     def action(input_data, params, current_row, current_index):